networknt/light-oauth2/docs/content/services/enterprise.md

       operationId: postToken
       parameters:
       - name: authorization
+        description: "encoded client_id and client_secret pair"
         in: header
         type: string
         required: true
       - name: grant_type
         type: string
+        enum:
+        - authorization_code
+        - client_credentials
+        - password
         required: true
         in: formData
       - name: code
+        description: "used in authorization_code to specify the code"
+        type: string
+        in: formData
+      - name: username
+        description: "mandatory in password grant type"
+        type: string
+        in: formData
+      - name: password
+        description: "mandatory in password grant type"
+        type: string
+        in: formData
+      - name: scope
+        description: "used by all flows to specify scope in the access token"
+        type: string
+        in: formData
+      - name: redirect_uri
+        description: "used in authorization code if code endpoint with rediret_uri"
         type: string
         in: formData
       responses:
         200:
           description: "Successful Operation"
 ```

 ## /oauth2/token